Quickread – 7 Things You Can Do to Prepare for the Resume Tsunami

 - Offer challenging and meaningful work.
 Show how employees’ efforts fit into the bigger picture and help the organization achieve its objectives.
 Allow employees the autonomy to problem solve on their own and grow professionally.

 - Consider non-monetary perks.
 Money is less of a catalyst for voluntary turnover than many managers think.
-Personal recognition in front of peers tends to boost employee satisfaction, and creative perks such as flex-time and telecommuting arrangements can be key motivators for retention.
+Personal recognition in front of peers tends to boost employee satisfaction and creative perks such as flex-time and telecommuting arrangements can be key motivators for retention.

 - Focus on gender balance.
 A recent London Business School study showed that productivity is higher on work teams with a 50/50 male/female split, and a McKinsey & Company study showed that companies with more women in high-level roles tended to outperform their competitors.
 Emphasize retention and development of high-performing women.